FREQUENTLY ASKED QUESTIONS

 Why do you have this site?
 Hem's Official Site rocks enough to keep the Internet happy!

 The official site is great stuff, but I was shocked to find that it was the only Hem site on the web.
 A band this excellent should have glitzy web shrines!
 My web skills don't get much more glitzy than this, so this is my glitzy web shrine, launched in January 2004.
 I hope it fills in some gaps and is a good stop for the latest Hem news.
 While I sometimes get information from members of the band and from their management, this site is independent from Hem and I'm responsible its content, which I try to keep as timely and error free as possible.
+Email me if you notice any broken links or other problems.

 Wait, I have a different address for Hem's Official Site.
 I am confused.